By Patty Laushman

 It is important to remember, however, that just because someone has a label, it does not mean that they are automatically defined by that label.

-Pros of Assessment and Diagnosis
+Pros of an Adult Autism Diagnosis

 Let's take a closer look at some of the benefits of receiving an autism diagnosis.